some-programs/exitwp/README.rst

 Known issues
 ============
 Near future improvements:
- * Posts with the same name from the same date will result in overwritten post instead of rewriting with a different file name.
  * Target file names are some times less than optimal.
  * Image/attachment downloading not implemented.
  * Meaningful translation/filtering of wikipedia publish statuses into something that usable within a fairly standard jekyll setup.